-AEMO is in the process of completing the scope for Consolidated Master Data Repository Phase 2 to deliver any outstanding scope from Phase 1 (which establishes the foundation by building the new master data management platform to load data from an agreed suite of applications and enables loading of operational data).
-Consideration for new technologies such as DER, EVs and battery data collations via aggregators to understand the systems that will be used, and which will require mapping to the consolidated master data repository.
+- Provide a high-level technical solution and a roadmap depicting the path to the target state. - Delivery of outstanding scope not delivered by Phase 1 (which establishes the foundation by building the new master data management platform to load data from an agreed suite of applications and enables loading of operational data). - Finalise establishment of the new master data management platform. - Load data from an agreed suite of application to enable loading of operational data. - Consideration for new technologies such as DER, EVs and battery data collations via aggregators to understand the systems that will be used, and which will require mapping to the consolidated master data repository. - Data clean-up of source data being ingested by the master repository to the extent it relates to NEM Retail and Wholesale data. - This initiative will employ a phased approach, and the final scope will be subject to the next phase of review.